b-social/epilogue/README.md

 ## Rationale

 Logs are the epilogue of program execution.
 They provide us valuable insights into how our programs really behaved.
-Unfortunately, the world of Java logging is fraught with [complexity and competing solutions][Logging in Clojure].
-While Clojure provides us with an excellent facade for these tools in [clojure.tools.logging][] it unfortunately suffers from a critical limitation.
+While the world of Java logging is fraught with [complexity and competing solutions][Logging in Clojure], Clojure provides us with an excellent facade for these tools in [clojure.tools.logging][].
+Unfortunately though, suffers from a critical limitation.
 Logs are strings; no structured data.

-While it would be great to use better, simpler logging solutions like [μ/log][mulog].
+While it would be great to use simpler logging solutions like [μ/log][mulog].
 Many situations still require full integration with the Java logging mess.
 Is there a half-way point?
-Can we add more data to our logs in a semi-structured way?

 This library is a simple Clojure logging facade that wraps SLF4J 2+ (the version that added structured data support) with an interface similar to that of `ex-info`.
 Epilogue also provides useful additional functionality.

-> **Note**<br>
-> If tools.logging ever gets structured data support, a mostly backwards
-> compatible v2 of this library **may** be published that wraps that instead of
-> SLF4J.

 [Logging in Clojure]: https://lambdaisland.com/blog/2020-06-12-logging-in-clojure-making-sense-of-the-mess
 [clojure.tools.logging]: https://github.com/clojure/tools.logging